TinaHammar/livewire-window-size/readme.md

 # Important note
 It's important to understand the difference between the serverside rendered breakpoints, that this package provides, and css media queries.

-<br>When using css, the content of the page will update in realtime as the user resizes the window,
-whereas this package debounces a network request.
+When using css, the content of the page will update in realtime as the user resizes the window, whereas this package debounces a network request.

-<br>If you are using Livewire to generate dynamic content, the page will update in realtime with a slight lag (750ms) otherwise the content will update on the next page request.
+If you are using a Livewire, the component will update on its next request, otherwise the page will update on the next page request.

-<br>It is therefore important that you place the `<livewire:breakpoints />` at first point of contact with the user, for your application to look its best.
-<br>I have it in my `app.blade.php` and on the `login`/`register` pages.
+It's important that you place the `<livewire:breakpoints />` at first point of contact with the user, for your application to look its best.
+I have it in my `app.blade.php` and on the `login`/`register` pages.

 ## Installation
 ```
-composer require tanthammar/livewire-window-size`
+composer require tanthammar/livewire-window-size
 ```

 ## Publish config